18 Different Types of Bees

 by stanzebla is licensed under CC BY-SA 2.0

-Because of the technique in which they line their nests, ivy bees (Colletes hederae) are classified as a form of plasterer bee and a cellophane bee.
+Because of how they line their nests, ivy bees (Colletes hederae) are classified as a form of plasterer bee and a cellophane bee.
 They are members of the Colletidae family.

 Honeybees are comparable in size to these insects, but their thorax sections are ginger colored.
 This region on the bodies of female bees has an extremely dense layer of hair.